Images, Alt Tags and SEO

-First, you want to make sure the alt text contains useful keywords, preferably ones you have included in the actual text of the blog.
+When starting a blog, you need to make sure that the blog’s format is ideal for your visitors.
+Then, you want to make sure the alt text contains useful keywords, preferably ones you have included in the actual text of the blog.
 You can research keywords by using Google Analytics or other tools to see what trends in your area.
 You need to consider whether you want high competition keywords a lot of other websites use, or you may want to use low competition keywords people are less likely to search for but your page is more likely to come up for.

 You need the alt text to be as descriptive as possible.
 For example, an e-commerce site would not want a picture of shoes to have text simply reading, “Red shoes.”
 You would instead want to enter, “Red Reebok Classic Leather Triple Platform Shoes.”
 This phrase still falls under 125 characters, and it is much more descriptive in the event someone uses an assistive device to read the alt text.

 One helpful tip is to try out different alt text phrases throughout your site to see what works best.
 After studying the results for several months, you will have a much more effective SEO strategy to implement.